Step One: Please choose service type and enter the location info.

 But How does it Work?

-It’s at this point that many managers who are considering deploying cloud computing in their company starts to wonder; this is all very good, but how does cloud computing work?
+It’s at this point that many managers who are considering deploying cloud computing in their company start to wonder; this is all very good, but how does cloud computing work?
 It’s natural to be curious if you’re considering putting your business and faith into a system.

 Cloud computing services are provided by servers operating in data centers.
 Theoretically, a cloud service could run on just one server, but in reality, some servers are usually employed to increase availability and provide redundancy in case a server goes wrong.
 These servers may all be in one data center or spread out over some different centers around the country, or around the world.
 This infrastructure means that whenever you save a file or change a document, you never really know where “geographically” your file has been saved.
 All you know is that your file is “somewhere” – hence the terminology “in the cloud.”
 You can always find your files again by using your software.